Let’s be real: your eCommerce website is probably a cash cow.

 Integrate with payment solutions: Make it super easy for customers to buy from you.
 Connect your social commerce with payment options like PayPal or Venmo for faster checkout.

 Minimize form fields: Use as few checkout fields as possible on your social commerce orders.
+The average is 5.
 Some platforms will auto-populate these fields for your customers, which is awesome, but don’t push your luck.
 Design forms for distracted and busy shoppers to prevent abandoned carts.

 Optimize product pages: Yes, you still need to optimize your on-site content to make social commerce happen.
 The buyer’s journey isn’t linear, and a mobile-first eCommerce experience will boost your conversions across all platforms.